m00racle/Stormy/README.md

 For the second course [Android Lists and Adapters](https://teamtreehouse.com/library/android-lists-and-adapters-2) we use different [Google Doc as Documentation](https://docs.google.com/document/d/1mkhAP9DvB8Vbmr0gvy73wThuiA7pPikp7x0Z_aazET0/edit?usp=sharing) please check this out from Entry 19: Adding New Data Model Object

+11/12/2018: The data binding in this app needs to be revamped since it invokes IDE Error.